 · Anticipate what your customers will need five years from now, today.
 Talk with your customers about their business today and their five-year plans.
 How does your organization need to grow so that you can meet their needs now and in the future?

-Learning from your growing pains, instead of avoiding them will give you the opportunity to position yourself for success like few things can.
-The pain of growth doesn't always mean you have done something wrong, but that pain can teach you what is right for the future.
+Learning from your growing pains, instead of avoiding them will give you the opportunity to address the elephant in the room that might be uncomfortable for you to face.
+You may decide to pull back from some things and re-direct your focus to what is best for your customers.
+The pain of growth doesn't always mean you have done something wrong, but it can teach you the right way to expand and insure the long-term vitality of your organization.

 Michele Aikens is CEO and Lead Coach of Sepia Prime Communications & Coaching.
 Our Re-Writing The Script Team Coaching program can help your team navigate those growth pains and develop strategies for your next moves.
 If you want to know more, you can email her here.